7/23/24

 3/28/24

 From “PenTrap” registry to 1988 video record protection laws, plaintiffs are becoming more creative than ever applying old laws and legal theories to new technologies.
-As recent as March 13th, California courts took an …
+As recent as March 13th, California courts took …

 3/25/24